Official CPAN Exam Facts

 Key Takeaways

-• The CPAN exam contains 185 multiple-choice questions: 140 scored items and 45 unscored pretest items.
+• The CPAN exam has 185 multiple-choice items: 140 scored and 45 unscored pretest items, with 3 hours of testing time.

 Start with the official frame

-The Certified Post Anesthesia Nurse exam is not a generic postoperative nursing test.
-ABPANC uses CPAN to validate the judgment of registered nurses caring for patients after anesthesia, sedation, or analgesia, with the CPAN version anchored most strongly in Post-anesthesia Phase I care.
-That scope matters because Phase I cases usually test immediate physiologic recovery, airway and ventilation risk, hemodynamic instability, emergence, pain, temperature, fluids, surgical complications, and safe transfer decisions.
+The Certified Post Anesthesia Nurse (CPAN) exam is not a generic postoperative nursing test.
+The American Board of Perianesthesia Nursing Certification (ABPANC) uses CPAN to validate the judgment of registered nurses caring for patients after anesthesia, sedation, or analgesia, anchored most strongly in Post-anesthesia Phase I care.
+Phase I is the immediate recovery period directly after anesthesia, where airway patency, ventilation, hemodynamic stability, emergence, pain, temperature, fluid balance, surgical complications, and safe transfer decisions dominate the nursing workload.

 Official factCurrent CPAN detail